-The most of the falls are in the Argentinian side, in a huge tropical forest, full of birds, butterflies and the Argentinian cousins of our lovely raccoons.
+Most of the falls are on the Argentinian side, in a huge tropical forest, full of birds, butterflies and the Argentinian cousins of our lovely raccoons.

-We walked more than 10 km that day, trying to visit and count every one of the small falls, rivers, streams and other variety of water running.
+We walked more than 10 km that day, trying to visit and count every one of the small falls, rivers, streams and other varieties of water running.

-We run under the water, jumped in the puddles, splashed each other and did everything couple of five years old would do in a summer rain.
-I think we are getting very good in acting stupid.
+We run under the water, jumped in the puddles, splashed each other and did everything a couple of five years old would do in a summer rain.
+I think we are getting very good at acting stupid.